Updated: October 2, 2021

 - Town of Naples (south end)- historic old town, cafes, wineries, and the BEST grape Pies in the world!

-- Carolabarb Park– Picnic space with incredible views of the Lake
+- Town of South Bristol Scenic Overook– Picnic space with incredible views of the Lake

 It is easy to spend ½ a day exploring the north end of Canandaigua lake.
 I loved strolling down the pier and snapping photos in front of the colorful boathouses.

-Grab a tasty cocktail at the Sandbar Cafe on their outdoor patio (call ahead to ensure availability due to new COVID regulations) or get 5-star service at the famous NY Kitchen known for their interactive and educational cooking classes and second-floor restaurant where ingredients are seasonally fresh and locally sourced.
+Grab a tasty cocktail at the Sandbar Cafe on their outdoor patio (call ahead to ensure availability due to new COVID regulations) or get 5-star service at the famous NY Kitchen.
+They are known for their interactive and educational cooking classes and second-floor restaurant, where ingredients are seasonally fresh and locally sourced.

 If you get an early start and the sound of flowering gardens and beautifully restored historical mansions brighten your day, you may want to explore Sonnenberg Gardens & Mansion before heading south.
 Plan about three hours to explore the 50-acre estate complete with cafe, gift shop, and 10+ unique gardens and greenhouses.